metavore/UES/Primer/Part I Section 1. Capability-Based Security Principles.md

 ### 2.2 Mathematical Formulation

-We can formalize the Granovetter Operator as follows:
+We can formalize the Granovetter Principle as follows:

 Let's define `C(A,R)` to mean "entity A has a capability to resource R." The Granovetter principle states that for any entity B to gain a capability to R, one of the following must be true: